akanadocs/docs-test/sp/simple-api.md

 ####Managing Schemas
 On the "Manage Schemas Wizard," you'll see a list of schemas that are available to install, as well as schemas that you've already installed.

 ####<span style="color: red">Note: Do not check the box for installed schemas unless you want to uninstall it.
-Checking an installed schema and clicking finish can cause the schema to uninstall, and could cause data loss.  </span>
+Checking an installed schema and clicking Finish can cause the schema to uninstall, and could cause data loss.  </span>

 After installing the schemas, click **Go to Next Task**.